Edward Hatch: Biography

 Hatch, the son of Nathaniel and Elizabeth Scott Hatch, was born in Bangor, Maine, and educated at the Norwich Military Academy in Vermont.

-As early as 1858, he was a resident of Muscatine, Iowa, where he engaged in the lumber business.
+As early as 1858, Hatch was a resident of Muscatine, Iowa, where he engaged in the lumber business.

-He volunteered for service as a private in the Union Army at the outbreak of the Civil War.
+Hatch volunteered for service as a private in the Union Army at the outbreak of the Civil War.
 He assisted in raising the 2nd Iowa Cavalry, becoming its major in August 1861.
 A few weeks later, he was commissioned its lieutenant colonel.
-In June 1862 on the promotion of Colonel Washington L. Elliott to brigadier general, he was made the regiment's colonel.
+In June 1862, on the promotion of Colonel Washington L. Elliott to brigadier general, he was made the regiment's colonel.

-He served under General Ulysses S. Grant in the South.
+Hatch served under General Ulysses S. Grant in the South.
 After commanding the entire cavalry division in the Army of the Tennessee, he was appointed and confirmed a brigadier general in the spring of 1864.
-His gallantry in the field caused his further promotion to the rank of brevet major general later in 1864.
+His gallantry in the field resulted in his further promotion to the rank of brevet major general later in 1864.

-After the war, he transferred from the volunteer to the Regular Army as colonel of the 9th U.S. Cavalry Regiment (1866).
+After the war, Hatch transferred from the volunteer to the Regular Army as colonel of the 9th U.S. Cavalry Regiment (1866).
 He succeeded General Gordon Granger as commander of the District of New Mexico (which included New Mexico Territory) in 1876, negotiated a treaty with the Ute Indians in 1880, and became widely known as an Indian fighter.
+The village of Hatch, New Mexico, was named in his honor.

-He died in Fort Robinson, Nebraska, on April 11, 1889, and is buried in Fort Leavenworth National Cemetery in Fort Leavenworth, Kansas.
+Hatch died in Fort Robinson, Nebraska, on April 11, 1889, and is buried in Fort Leavenworth National Cemetery in Fort Leavenworth, Kansas.